westonMS/ecen520_student/rx_sim/UART_Receiver_sim.md

 Note that you must follow the [Level 2](../resources/coding_standard#level_2) coding standards for your Verilog files.

-### Receiver Testbench
+## Receiver Testbench

-Create a dedicated testbench module for your receiver with the following requirements:
+Create a dedicated testbench for your receiver with the following requirements:
-  * Instance your transmitter simulation model
+  * Instance your synthesizable transmitter from the first assignment
+    * In your testbench print a message to the terminal whenever a new transmission begins.
+Print the data being sent and the parity mode.
+Save this value so you can check to see if the receiver received the correct value.
   * Instance your receiver module and hook up the transmitter to the receiver
+    * In your testbench, print a message whenever the receiver has received a new data value.
+Print the data value received.
+Also, check to make sure that the value received is the same as the value sent by the transmitter.
   * Generate a free oscillating clock
-  * Provide initial values for the inputs to your receiver
+  * Implement the following sequence of events for the testbench
-    * First let a few clocks go by (5+) so that it operates with invalid inputs for a few cycles
+    * Provide a few clocks to the receiver/transmitter with undefined inputs.
+This should put both modules in a bad state
-    * Set all inputs to a default value that does not start the receiver
+    * Provide initial default values for the inputs to your modules (but do not start the receiver)
+    * Provide a few more clocks to clock in these inputs
     * Issue a reset by waiting a few clock cycles, issuing the reset for a few clock cycles, and then deasserting the reset
+  * Provide a testbench parameter `NUMBER_OF_CHARS` with a default value of 10 that indicates the number of characters to transmit
-  * Send at least 10 characters over the transmitter with the following specifications:
+  * Create a loop that issues one character over the transmitter at a time with the following specifications:
-    * Provide a random number between 100 and 200 clock cycles between each transaction
+    * Provide a random number between 100 and 2000 clock cycles before starting a transmission
-    * Transmit a random 8-bit value for each transaction
+    * Transmit a random 8-bit value for the transaction
     * Check to make sure the character you sent is the character you received.
 Print a message that you correctly received the character you sent or print that an error occurred.
-  * Provide a test where you send a character with an invalid parity and make sure the receiver detects the error
-  * End your simulation with `$finish`
+  * End your simulation with `$stop`

-You may want to review the [testbench](../uart_transmitter/tx_tb.sv) that was created for you in the previous assignment as an example to get started.
+You may want to review the [testbench](../tx_sim/tx_tb.sv) that was created for you in the previous assignment as an example to get started.
 You may refer to and model your testbench after the [ECEN 220 Transmitter testbench](http://ecen220wiki.groups.et.byu.net/resources/testbenches/tb_tx.sv) as well.
 When your transmitter operates correctly with the testbench, create a makefile with the `sim_rx` rule that will simulate your transmitter with the testbench from the command line.
 In addition, create a makefile rule `sim_rx_115200_even` that simulates the receiver with a baud rate of 115200 and even parity.